Branch Chief

 - High throughput technologies in epidemiology

-- Multi-Omics technologies (proteomics, transcriptomics, metabolomics)
+- Multi-Omics technologies (proteomics, transcriptomics, metabolomics, microbiome)

 Biography

 He is responsible for stimulating research in implication of omics approaches to understand cancer etiology.
-He represents NCI in Common Fund Programs on Metabolomics, Molecular Transducers of Physical Activity, and the Congressionally-mandated program on Environmental Influences on Child Health Outcome (ECHO).
+He represents NCI in Common Fund Programs on Metabolomics, Molecular Transducers of Physical Activity, Human Virome Project (HVP), and the Congressionally-mandated program on Environmental Influences on Child Health Outcome (ECHO).
 Since joining the NCI, Dr. Verma has championed the visibility of and investment in cancer epigenetics research both within the Institute and across other federal and non-governmental agencies and to raise public awareness about controlling cancer.
 In this capacity, he was also involved with the former Common Fund Epigenomics Program’s NIH Working Group.

-Dr. Verma is the contact person for the funding opportunity announcements (FOAs) “Notice of Special Interest (NOSI): Use of Biological ‘High’ or ‘Medium’ Priority AIDS Research on Non-AIDS-defining or AIDS-defining Cancers” (NOT-CA-20-022), “Assay Validation of High Quality Markers for Clinical Studies in Cancer” (PAR-20-313, PAR-20-314), and “Exploratory Grants in Cancer Control” (PAR-21-341).
+Dr. Verma is the contact person for the funding opportunities “Assay Validation of High Quality Markers for Clinical Studies in Cancer” (PAR-23-313, PAR-23-314) and “Exploratory Grants in Cancer Control” (PAR-21-341).
+He is also the epigenetics scientific contact for the Notice of Special Interest (NOSI) “Research on HIV-associated Malignancies” (NOT-CA-23-070).

 Dr. Verma joined EGRP as a program director in 2004.
 In 2005, he was appointed acting chief of EGRP's former Analytic Epidemiology Research Branch (AERB).
 When EGRP reorganized in 2007, he was appointed acting chief of MTB and of the former Host Susceptibility Factors Branch (HSFB), for which he served as acting chief through 2008.
 Before joining EGRP, he was a program director in NCI's Division of Cancer Prevention (DCP), where he worked in the areas of biomarkers, early detection, risk assessment, and prevention.
 He also was coordinator of DCP's Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs.
 He was on the faculty in the Biochemistry Department of Georgetown University before joining NIH.